ory/docs/docs/oathkeeper/pipeline/authn.md

     requested during the OAuth 2.0 Client Credentials Grant.
   - `scope` ([]string, optional) - The OAuth 2.0 Token Endpoint where the OAuth 2.0 Client Credentials Grant will be performed.
+- `token_from` (object, optional) - The location of the bearer token.
+If not configured, the token will be received from a default location - 'Authorization' header.
+One and only one location (header or query) must be specified.
+  - `header` (string, required, one of) - The header (case insensitive) that must contain a Bearer token for request authentication.
+It can't be set along with query_parameter.
+  - `query_parameter` (string, required, one of) - The query parameter (case sensitive) that must contain a Bearer token for request authentication.
+It can't be set along with header.

 ```yaml
 # Global configuration file oathkeeper.yml